Aurelian-C/React-Summary_App/src/markdowns/050__A_closer_look_at_the_useState_hook.md

 Now, ==`useState` doesn't work just by calling it==.
 Instead, with `useState` you can set an ==initial state value==. _With `useState` we basically create a special kind of variable, you could say, a variable where changes will lead a component function to be called again_.

-==`useState` returns an array where the first element is the variable itself, you could say, the value itself, and the second element in the array is an **state updating function**, _which we can then call to assign a new value to that variable_==.
+==`useState` returns an array where the first element is the variable itself, you could say, the value itself, and the second element in the array is a **state updating function**, _which we can then call to assign a new value to that variable_==.
 So we'll not be assigning values with the equal sign, instead, we will be _assigning new values by calling a function_:

 ```react
 // 1.
 Register a state